datafolklabs/cement/doc/source/index.rst

 .. image:: https://secure.travis-ci.org/cement/cement.png
   :target: http://travis-ci.org/#!/cement/cement

-Cement core features include (but are not limited to):
+Core features include (but are not limited to):

  * Core pieces of the framework are customizable via handlers/interfaces
  * Extension handler interface to easily extend framework functionality